-Administration of the arachidonic acid-enriched diet induced short-term memory impairment and increased deleterious effects of amyloid-β oligomers on learning abilities.
-These cognitive alterations were associated to modifications of expression of AMPA receptors, PSD95 and GFAP in mouse cortex or hippocampus by arachidonic acid-enriched diet and Aβ oligomer administration.
-This diet also led to an unbalance between the main ω?6 fatty acids and the ω-3 fatty acids in favor of the first one in erythrocytes and liver as well as in the brain structures hippocampus and cortex.
-In the cortex, the dietary arachidonic acid induced also an increase of arachidonic acid-containing phospholipid species in phosphatidylserine class while intracerebroventricular injections modified several arachidonic and docosahexaenoic acids-containing species in the 4 phospholipid classes.
-Finally, we observed that dietary arachidonic acid decreased the expression of the neuronal form of acyl-coA synthetase 4 in the hippocampus and increased the cytosolic phospholipase A2 activation level in the cortex of our mice.
+We found that the administration of an arachidonic acid-enriched diet for 12 weeks induced short-term memory impairment and increased deleterious effects of Aβ oligomers on learning abilities.
+These cognitive alterations were associated with modifications of expression of α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid receptors, postsynaptic density protein 95, and glial fibrillary acidic protein in mouse cortex or hippocampus by the arachidonic acid-enriched diet and Aβ oligomer administration.
+This diet also led to an imbalance between the main ω-6 fatty acids and the ω-3 fatty acids in favor of the first one in erythrocytes and the liver as well as in the hippocampal and cortical brain structures.
+In the cortex, the dietary arachidonic acid also induced an increase of arachidonic acid-containing phospholipid species in phosphatidylserine class, whereas intracerebroventricular injections modified several arachidonic acid- and docosahexaenoic acid-containing species in the four phospholipid classes.
+Finally, we observed that dietary arachidonic acid decreased the expression of the neuronal form of acyl-coenzyme A synthetase 4 in the hippocampus and increased the cytosolic phospholipase A2 activation level in the cortices of the mice.

 Dietary arachidonic acid could amplify Aβ oligomer neurotoxicity.
 Its consumption could constitute a risk factor for Alzheimer's disease in humans and should be taken into account in future preventive strategies.
 Its deleterious effect on cognitive capacity could be linked to the balance between arachidonic acid-mobilizing enzymes.